metabase/metabase/docs/code-reviews.md

 ## Process:
-* Every PR that closes needs to be :+1:’d by at least one other engineer on the team (or @salsakran) to merge
+* Every PR of significant complexity needs to be :+1:’d by at least one other engineer on the team (or @salsakran) to merge
 * Add people you think should review your PR to the PR’s assignees.
 The reviewer can remove themselves once they have reviewed it, or decided they aren’t an appropriate reviewer
 * Code that impacts other engineer’s work should be reviewed by those engineers
 * A :+1: is the default “I’m ok with this"